Semester Abroad Academic Information

 Credit is not awarded retroactively after a return from a leave of absence during which you may have studied abroad independently.

 Individual academic departments at Penn are solely responsible for determining exactly which courses taken abroad will receive credit in particular disciplines.
-It is essential that you determine prior to going abroad whether your proposed courses are approved for credit by the relevant Penn departments by submitting the courses though External Course Approval Tool (XCAT).
+It is essential that you determine prior to going abroad whether your proposed courses are approved for credit by the relevant Penn departments by submitting the courses though the External Course Approval Tool (XCAT).
+Please refer to the XCAT guides on using XCAT and viewing your external credit requests provided by SRFS for assistance navigating XCAT.
 You are expected to have sought the advice of your major advisor in planning your studies abroad.
 Failure to request course approval in advance may result in the denial of credit upon your return to Penn.

 Under no circumstances can you expect to obtain credit for business, engineering, or nursing courses except in programs that have been pre-approved by the Wharton School, School of Engineering and Applied Science, or School of Nursing.